Torvaney/torvaney.github.io/src/md/flow-solver.md

 [Note how square graphs are input into the program with an .edn file]

 * This representation also extends beyond square maps
-* The Flow Free app comes with many "special" mazes to solve, which can all be handles elegantly
-  * Display these with sample images:
-    * Bridges: Bridge cells are simply 2 distinct nodes, one with "vertical" edges, the other with "horizontal" ones
-    * Warps: Edges that join non-adjacent
-    * Stars, Courtyard, Walls, etc: Any walls are simply "missing" edges (i.e. 2 adjacent cells that are not connected by a direct edge)
-    * Alternate shapes (Hexes, Amoeba, ...)
-    * ???

 <marquee behavior="scroll" direction="left" scrollamount="1" class="green">------------</marquee>
 <marquee behavior="scroll" direction="right" scrollamount="2" class="blue">---------------</marquee>